Best Lightweight Hiking Shoes: Our Top 11 Picks

 • Not waterproof (waterproof version available)

-Bottom-Line: Not the most technical or agile, but affordable, comfortable, and one of the top lightweight hiking shoes out there for hot and dry conditions.
+Bottom-Line: Not the most technical or agile, but affordable, comfortable, and the best lightweight hiking shoes out there for hot and dry conditions.

 Best Hiking Shoes for Comfort

-We took the Speedgoat 4 GTX for a test drive on a rainy day in England’s Lake District and were impressed by the waterproofing when traipsing through puddles and shallow, boggy ground.
-True to the brand’s word, the midsole was highly responsive and provided great energy transfer when striding up steeper slopes, while the wider toe box seemed to add some stability.
+We took the Speedgoat 5 GTX for a test drive on a rainy day in England’s Lake District and were impressed by the waterproofing when traipsing through puddles and boggy ground.
+True to the brand’s word, the midsole was highly responsive and provided great energy transfer, while the wider toe box seemed to add some stability.

-The only quibbles we had with this shoe were that its protection is minimalist at best, and lacked the stiffness, stability, and precision needed on even the low-grade scrambles we ran into.
+The only quibbles we had with this shoe were that its protection is minimalist at best, and it lacked the stiffness, stability, and precision needed on even the low-grade scrambles.
 In its defense, it wasn’t built for such terrain and performed admirably on more established sections of the trail.
-It was also by far the most comfortable shoe we’ve ever had the pleasure of wearing.

 Key Features